 Are any restrictions placed on property owners?
 Historic designation does not prevent property owners from completing ordinary maintenance and repair tasks.
 This includes painting previously painted surfaces.
 However, window replacement and repairs that use different materials require review.
 Contact the Building Department at 503-656-4211 to see if a building permit is required.
 Contact Planning staff at 503-722-5512 if you have questions as to whether a project will require review.
 Review is required only for exterior improvements.

 Many improvements may require approval by Planning staff or the City's Historic Review Board.
 Contact Planning staff at 503-722-5512 for more information or look at the regulations in Chapter 25, Historic Resources, in the City's Community Development Code .
 If your project requires review information on the process on the Historic Design Review Process page.
 The Historic Design Review: Supplemental Information page provides additional guidance.
-Contact Planning staff for paper copies.
+Contact Planning staff for paper copies or if you have any questions.

 What standards does the Historic Review Board use to evaluate the applications?
 Chapter 25, Historic Resources in the City’s Community Development Code establish the criteria and standards that the Historic Review Board uses.
 The process follows Chapter 99, Procedures for Quasi-Judicial Decision Making.
 Contact Planning staff at 503-722-5512 with questions or for more information.
 How does preservation relate to Goal 5?
 Goal 5 of Oregon’s Statewide Planning Goals is to protect natural resources and conserve scenic and historic areas and open spaces.
 West Linn maintains an inventory of properties that are of historic significance in compliance with Goal 5.